Deformations of algebras in noncommutative geometry: Formal deformation theory and Kontsevich's theorem

-where $2m \leq n$.
-Then there is a well-known deformation quantization, called the Moyal-Weyl star product:
+for a unique $m \leq n/2$.
+Then, for $\bk$ of characteristic zero, there is a well-known deformation quantization, called the Moyal-Weyl star product:

-When $2m=n$, so that the Poisson structure is symplectic, this is actually isomorphic to the usual Weyl quantization: see the next exercise. \end{example} \begin{exercise} \begin{enumerate} \item[(a)] Show that, for the Moyal-Weyl star product,
+When $2m=n$, so that the Poisson structure is symplectic, this is actually isomorphic to the usual Weyl quantization: see the next exercise. \end{example} \begin{exercise} We consider the Moyal-Weyl star product for $X = \bA^n$ with coordinates $(x_1, \ldots, x_m, y_1, \ldots, y_m, z_{1}, \ldots, z_{n-2m})$ as above, for $\bk$ of characteristic zero.

-Conclude that the map which is the identity on linear functions $V$ on $\bA^n = \bA^{2m} \times \bA^{n-2m}$ defines an isomorphism where $A_m$ is the Weyl algebra on $2m$ variables. \item[(b)] Show that the symmetrization map,